assault and battery lawyers in Melbourne FL

 Defining Assault

-In Florida, an “assault” is an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in another person that such violence is imminent.
+In Florida, an “assault” is an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act that creates a well-founded fear in another person that such violence is imminent.

-Please note that a situation does not necessarily have to be physically violent to be considered as assault.
+Please note that a situation does not necessarily have to be physically violent to be considered assault.
 There are just three concurrent scenarios that are necessary.

-4. Perpetrator must act in a manner that causes the victim to feel that he/she is in imminent danger
+- The perpetrator must act in a manner that causes the victim to feel that he/she is in imminent danger

 Penalty for Assault